From France's tumultuous snap election to anemic economic growth in Germany, European equities have not been immune to serious uncertainty this year.

 "Although, in my experience, when banks become bigger it's always a bit more dangerous."

 And what of France's CAC 40 index, which has lagged European peers due to the fallout from the country's snap election in July.
-That saw a surge of support for the far right that resulted, eventually, in the formation of a fragile governing coalition led by the far left.
+That resulted, ultimately, in the formation of a fragile center-right government led by conservative Michel Barnier and enjoying the far-right's tacit support.

 "It has been ticking up a little bit, but it's still below its pre-summer valuations," Field says.